PacificRebel/headline-search/README.md

 ## Construction:

 - "rails new headline-search --skip-active-record"
 - install bootstrap and excon gems (for calling APIs and styling, respectively)
 - create HeadlineController file in app/controllers

+## Improvements if more time:

+- clean up code and create a model (for separation of concerns)
+- write tests
+- use CSS not HTML

 -------------------------------------------------------------------------------